 - Real Assets Disputes

 - Land Contracts & Transfer

 - Leasehold Disputes

 - Land Use and Zoning

 - Property Management

 We render a comprehensive representation to real estate developers, commercial and institutional owners, and businesses faced with real estate-related disputes including:

-Sometimes, condominiums, villas, houses, townhouses and any kind of residual or even business real estate are not completed within a stipulated time as specified in a contract.
-If this occurs buyers will have recourse by Civil law based on breach of contract and be able to demand that the project be finished at the agreed upon time or the monies paid by the individual buyers be returned with full interest within a specified time period.
+Sometimes, condominiums, villas, houses, townhouses and other kinds of residential or even commercial real estate is not completed within a stipulated time as specified in a contract.
+If this occurs buyers will have recourse with Civil law based on breach of contract and can demand that the project be finished at the agreed upon time or the monies paid by the individual buyers be returned with full interest within a specified time period.